pyt-team/TopoModelX/README.md

    git pull
    ```

-3. Install PyT in editable mode:
+3. Install tmx in editable mode:

    ```bash
    pip install -e ".[dev,full]"
    ```

    This mode will symlink the Python files from the current local source tree into the Python install.
-Hence, if you modify a Python file, you do not need to reinstall PyT again and again.
+Hence, if you modify a Python file, you do not need to reinstall tmx again and again.

 4. Install torch, torch-scatter, torch-sparse with or without CUDA depending on your needs.